The first simultaneous sign change and non-vanishing of Hecke eigenvalues of newforms: Introduction

-\thmref{thK} can be compared to the Corollary 1.3 of Kowalski, Michel and Vanderkam \cite{KMV}.
 Next we investigate sign changes of the sequence $\{a_f(n)a_g(n^2)\}_{n \in \N}$ in short intervals.
 This question of sign change for the sequence $\{a_f(n)a_g(n)\}_{n \in \N}$ in short intervals was considered by Kumari and Ram Murty (see \cite[Theorem 1.6]{KM}).
 Here we prove the following.

 \begin{thm} Let

 be two distinct normalized Hecke eigenforms.
 For any sufficiently large $x$ and any $\delta>\frac{17}{18}$, the sequence $\{a_f(n)a_g(n^2)\}_{n \in \N}$ has at least one sign change in $(x, x + x^{\delta}]$.
 In particular, the number of sign changes for $n\leq x$ is $\gg x^{1-\delta}$. \end{thm}